Bishibop/foia-assistant/docs/foia_system_architecture.md

 4. Each document result emitted via Qt signal
 5. GUI updates in real-time with progress and results
 6. Statistics accumulated and displayed
+7. On completion, documents sent to Review tab queue
+8. User reviews each document with AI recommendations
+9. Human decisions captured and stored in Document objects

 ### Error Handling Strategy
 - Graceful degradation on errors